Jeff-Winchell/Political_Tweet_Negativity/README.md

 This code is not yet in a state where you can readily reproduce results I have published on Twitter.
 I am only posting this code at this point to address claims of non-transparency.
 The eventual goal is making it straightforward enough to replicate this work, though downloading as much Twitter data as I have will take significant run times and disk space.

+First step is to read and follow the file Installation Steps.txt